TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 These are just basic string manipulations.

-And we need `atoi`, since while the input is a string, sometimes it needs to be integer instead.
+And we need `atoi`, as we need to convert strings to numbers for some tasks.

-Just some ascii bytes convertions.
+This is just some ascii bytes convertions.

-### implementing the code
+### Implementing the code

 Apart from implementing the above said functions, I have also modified the placeholders in the source to be `@` for source and `^` for task func.
 They have no special meanings, choosing them is just because the symbols are not used anywhere else in the program.\
 Moreover, I forgot that it would run without the inputs for the first time, which panics my code when it defaults to is_prime for the task function.
 So I added `no`, a new default task function that does nothing.